nliaudat/kelvin/adversarial_critique.md

 - Add a note in `stream_cipher_security.md` §7 acknowledging that this property is common to all symmetric stream ciphers, not unique to Kelvin
 - Remove or qualify the suggestion that "no algebraic structure" is a distinguishing advantage

+### Resolution (2026-05-31)

+`README.md` §"Why a Stream Cipher Without Nonces?" now includes the explicit caveat: "(this is true of all symmetric stream ciphers, not unique to Kelvin)" on the "No algebraic structure" bullet point.
+The mode comparison section no longer presents this as a distinguishing advantage.

 ---